exira-legacy/csproj-rewriter/README.md

 ## License

-CsProjRewriter is licensed under [BSD (3-Clause)](http://choosealicense.com/licenses/bsd-3-clause/ "Read more about the BSD (3-Clause) License").
-Refer to [LICENSE](https://github.com/CumpsD/CsProjRewriter/blob/master/LICENSE) for more information.
+csproj-rewriter is licensed under [BSD (3-Clause)](http://choosealicense.com/licenses/bsd-3-clause/ "Read more about the BSD (3-Clause) License").
+Refer to [LICENSE](https://github.com/exira/csproj-rewriter/blob/master/LICENSE) for more information.